To build your own Itinerary, click to add an item to your Itinerary basket.

 Unidentified objects: Areas of the New Forest were used to test bombs in World War I and II.
 Please keep away from objects that might be dangerous and notify the police immediately on 999.

-Buy Local: If you like fresh, locally distinctive free range and organic produce then look out for Local Produce, especially the New Forest Marque!
+Buy Local: If you like fresh, locally distinctive free range and organic produce then look out for local produce.
 You will be helping to support small and unique forest businesses, reducing food miles and be enjoying the best locally produced food and drink around.
 Visit New Forest Producers Markets for food, drink and crafts and take home a flavour of the New Forest.

 Give your car a break: 100 miles of off-road cycle tracks, great walks, and good public transport services, means you don't need to bring your car at all.
 Numerous New Forest businesses are also offering discounts and incentives for leaving your car at home, so get out there!
 Have fun, get fit and give your car a break.
 Please keep to the tracks when cycling on the open forest.